Mrbenoit624/ASThook/docs/source/how.contribute.module.dynamic.rst

 .. code-block:: python

-  @ModuleDynamicCmd("sslpining", "bypass all sslpining", bool)
+  @ModuleDynamicCmd("sslpinning", "bypass all sslpinning", bool)

 The following example show how to make a basic module